SuccessFactors of a self-learning organization

 Success factors for self-organizing teams

 - Time: Time is the foremost success factor for establishing self-organizing teams.
-It takes time and continuous interaction between the organization, team, and individuals.
+It takes time and continuous interaction between the organization, team and individuals

 - Trust: A crucial factor is trust.
 Teams need to earn trust from the upper echelons of the organization.
-Executives and managers must undergo the same cultural shift as employees to drive change.
+Executives and managers must undergo the same cultural shift as employees to drive change

 - Safety: Finally, a safe working environment is crucial – one where employees address each other's behavior.
-Sharing mistakes, asking questions, and celebrating successes within the team strengthen its resilience.
+Sharing mistakes, asking questions and celebrating successes within the team strengthen its resilience

 Self-organizing teams: A means, not an end